WhaleJ84/ansible-pull/README.md

 Any development notes relevant to this repository or any related ansible role repository will be kept here.

+### Tags

+Shared tags used in playbooks should be documented here.
+Shared tags are used in all playbooks and should not be specific to a single role and therefore should be condisidered as reliable for filtering.
+The below shared tags can be used inconjuction with `--skip-tags` to fine-tune operation:

+- install
+- configure

 ### Git Hooks

 - pre-commit